localstack/docs/content/en/references/docker-images.md

 $ docker pull localstack/localstack-pro:latest
 {{< / command >}}

 To use the LocalStack Pro image, you must configure an environment variable named `LOCALSTACK_API_KEY` to contain your API key.
-The LocalStack Pro image will display a warning if you do not set an API key (or the key is inactive) and will not activate the Pro features.
-LocalStack Pro gives you access to the complete set of LocalStack features, including [LocalStack Web Application](https://app.localstack.cloud) and [dedicated customer support](https://docs.localstack.cloud/getting-started/help-and-support/#pro-support).
+The LocalStack Pro image will display a warning if you do not set an API key (or if the key is invalid/expired) and will not activate the Pro features.
+LocalStack Pro gives you access to the complete set of LocalStack features, including the [LocalStack Web Application](https://app.localstack.cloud) and [dedicated customer support](https://docs.localstack.cloud/getting-started/help-and-support/#pro-support).

 You can use the Pro image to start your LocalStack container using various [installation methods](https://docs.localstack.cloud/getting-started/installation/).
 While configuring to run LocalStack with Docker or Docker Compose, run the `localstack/localstack-pro` image with the appropriate tag you have pulled (if not `latest`).